opensearch-project/documentation-website/_search-plugins/knn/knn-index.md

 `hnsw` | false | l2, innerproduct | Hierarchical proximity graph approach to Approximate k-NN search.
 `ivf` | true | l2, innerproduct | Bucketing approach where vectors are assigned different buckets based on clustering and, during search, only a subset of the buckets is searched.

-For *hnsw*, "innerproduct" is not available when PQ is used.
+For hnsw, "innerproduct" is not available when PQ is used.
 {: .note}

 #### HNSW parameters